cbi-bioinfo/scDAE/README.md

 ...
 ```

-2. Use **run_scDAE.sh** to classify cell types in gene expression dataset based on single-cell RNA sequencing.
+2. Use **"run_scDAE.sh"** to classify cell types in gene expression dataset based on single-cell RNA sequencing.

-3. You will get an output **result_for_test_dataset.csv** with classified cell types for test dataset.
+3. You will get an output **"result_for_test_dataset.csv"** with classified cell types for test dataset.

 ## Contact
 If you have any question or problem, please send an email to **miniymay AT sookmyung.ac.kr**